 This web based course is required for all faculty, staff or students who conduct research using recombinant DNA in order to comply with the spirit of the NIH Guidelines for Recombinant DNA Research.
 This training program is meant to enhance awareness about the Guidelines and provide information regarding the roles, responsibilities, safeguards and procedures for various personnel involved with rDNA research at the University of Pennsylvania.
 The course is available through Knowledge Link.

-Pre-registration through Knowledge Link is required.
+Pre-registration through Knowledge Link is required for either of these courses.
 Penn ID is required at sign-in.
 A Certificate of Completion will be granted at the end of the training session.
 Only those individuals who sign-in and receive the Certificate will be given credit for the course.
 Penn faculty, staff or students should contact Sue Souder at 215-746-6641 for more information.

 Note: Click here for more information about packaging and shipping.